Other people’s emotions

-Every negative emotion we carry from other people, are energies that if left can potentially be our emotions.
+Every negative emotion we carry from other people are energies that if left, can potentially become our negative emotions too.

 These suggestions are worth considering: